 i’ve decided to document our first home journey or we shall call it “project rolleston”, only here in my blog page. yay!

-so why “project rolleston”? it’s because that’s the town where we are going to have our first home. the idea of owning our own house came last year around september or october when one of our friends kept on complaining how high the rental rates here in christchurch. we all thought of instead paying a rent that will make the landlords rich, why not have our own place and pay for that instead. it may take us years to finish paying it but it’s still ours and we have something to leave for our son.
+so why “project rolleston”? it’s because that’s the name of the town where we are going to have our first home. the idea of owning our own house came last year around september or october when we realized that renting a place is expensive in christchurch. we thought that instead of paying a rent that will make the landlords rich, why not have our own place and pay for that instead. it may take us years to finish paying it but it’s still ours and we have something to leave for our son.

-stage 1 (sept – oct): together with our couple friend, we spent most weekends visiting open homes and show homes. looking at the beautiful houses and designs make us more want to have our own place!
+stage 1 (sept – oct): together with our friends, we spent most weekends visiting open homes and show homes. looking at the beautiful houses and designs make us more want to have our own place!

 stage 3 (nov): we were able to choose the home building company that gave us the best plan based on our requirements and also provided the best flexibility in terms of payment. this company offered turnkey solution which means we just have to pay the 5% of the contract price and they will build the house without us paying for anything. we will just wait for the house to be completed and after that we will settle the rest of the amount. we also got the section we like, a spacious 700sqm section, because it was one of the cheapest that time. now i realize, the large section has a downside because the maintenance will burn our wallets.